-Wake on LAN (WOL) is a standard that allows your PC/Phone to turn on a computer via a local network or internet.
+Wake-On-LAN (WOL) is a standard that allows your PC/Smartphone to turn on a computer via your local network or Internet.

-VIM2 is different with VIM1 and it support for WOL function.
+Edge is different with VIM1 as it supports the WOL function.

-Firstly, You have to connect VIM2 with LAN and get the ethernet MAC address.
+Firstly, You have to connect Edge with your LAN and get its Ethernet MAC address.

-1) On Ubuntu, you can type ifconfig on terminal
+1) Using Ubuntu, you can type ifconfig on terminal

 eth0 Link encap:Ethernet HWaddr 98:aa:fc:60:46:de